 However, I am anything but surprised.
 This organization, especially Ryan Pace, have invested so heavily into their 2017 second overall pick, that I knew Mitchell Trubisky was likely going to be the starter for the Bears next season.

 When it comes to the quarterback position, people tend to display very little patience.
 I truly believe that sentence has never been more true than in 2019.
 When you look across the NFL, there are a bunch of young quarterbacks simply lighting it up.

 There’s Patrick Mahomes, who was the MVP last season.
-Then you have 22 year-old Lamar Jackson, who in all likely-hood will be the unanimous MVP this year.
+Then you have the 22 year-old Lamar Jackson, who in all likely-hood will be the unanimous MVP this year.
 All these factors don’t particular help the practice of preaching patience.
-In fact it does quite the opposite.
+In fact, it does quite the opposite.
 This kind of success across the league only fuels fans to want more out of their respective teams and quarterbacks.
 That is why in many Bears fans eyes, Mitch Trubisky just isn’t the answer.
 After 40+ starts and three years of inconsistency, they have every right to feel that way.
 I am not going to try and convince anyone with this stance that their wrong.
-But I am going to give my opinion on why I believe the Bears are making the correct choice with choosing to stick with Trubisky for at least one more season.
+But I am going to give my opinion on why I believe the Bears are making the correct choice in choosing to stick with Trubisky — for at least one more season.

 The play-calling/decision making of Matt Nagy

 Matt Nagy has done a fantastic job at changing the culture in the locker room and has shown to be a very capable leader.
 But he does have one major flaw: